SalvatoreBarone/pyALS/README.md

 ```

 ### The ```dataset``` command
-Creates a CSV template file to be used to define a
+Creates a CSV template file to be used to define a dataset while optimizing a given error metric

 Usage:
 ```